Gravito-optics and intensity correlations for binary inspiral signal detections: Intensity correlation functions

+First and second order correlation functions are centrally important in modern studies of optics, as well as radio astronomy and particle physics \cite{Glauber63,Glauber63_1,Sudarshan63,Mandel95,Loudon,Fox,Malvimat14,Baym98,Baym99}.
+These correlations have also been employed in theoretical studies of primordial GWs \cite{Giovannini11,Giovannini17,Giovannini17b,Giovannini19a,Kanno18,Giovannini19,Kanno19} where the signals are expected to share the periodicity commonly found in optical signals.
+However, the signals from CBC are transient and this previous work does not directly apply to calculations of correlation functions for these signals.
+Applications of correlation functions to studies of GWs from CBC requires the development of unique techniques for calculation of the correlations.
+To provide a context for our discussion of these new techniques we present a brief description of the fundamentals of first and second order correlations in this Section.

-A generic analysis of the HBT effect can be based on the classical, normalized first and second order Glauber correlation functions \cite{Glauber63,Loudon,Fox}.
-The first order Glauber correlation functions (also called amplitude correlations) for general classical field amplitudes, $\psi$, are defined as
+A generic analysis of the HBT interferometry and correlation functions can be based on the classical, normalized first and second order correlation functions \cite{Glauber63,Loudon,Fox}.
+The first order correlation functions (also called amplitude correlations) for general classical field amplitudes, $\psi$, are defined as